Funa4git/DayTimer86400/README.md

 - Japanese
 ## Note
 The following functions will be supported sequentially in the future.
-- The remaining time is indicated by the background color.
-(For widget)
 - Update widget more frequently.
 - Time signal by push notification.
 - Stopwatch function.